United Theological Seminary

 Mergers

-On November 16, 1946, the Church of the United Brethren in Christ merged with the Evangelical Church, forming the Evangelical United Brethren Church, with which the seminary then became affiliated.
-1 Effort were made to consolidate the schools of the two denominations.
+On November 16, 1946, the Church of the United Brethren in Christ merged with the Evangelical Church, forming the Evangelical United Brethren Church, with which the seminary became affiliated.
+1 Efforts were made to consolidate the schools of the two denominations.

-In 1954, United Theological Seminary was formed when the existing Bonebrake Seminary merged with the Evangelical School of Theology.
-1 Four of the faculty members from the Evangelical School of Theology moved to the United Theological Seminary campus.
-The Evangelical School of Theology had been founded in Reading, Pennsylvania in 1905 by the Evangelical Association.
+In 1954, the United Theological Seminary was formed when the existing Bonebrake Seminary merged with the Evangelical School of Theology.
+1 Four Evangelical School of Theology faculty members moved to the United Theological Seminary campus.
+The Evangelical School of Theology was founded in Reading, Pennsylvania, in 1905 by the Evangelical Association.

 The Evangelical United Brethren Church and the Methodist Church denominations merged to become the United Methodist Church and United Theological Seminary in 1968.
 1